 Nutrition

-A diet is anything that you consume on a regular basis.
+A diet is anything that you consume regularly.
 If you drink Diet Coke for breakfast every day, that’s part of your diet.
-When people talk about “going on a diet,” they usually mean changing their existing dietary habits in order to lose weight or change their body shape.
+When people talk about “going on a diet,” they usually mean changing their existing dietary habits to lose weight or change their body shape.
 All people are on a diet because everyone eats.
 Having a healthy diet means making food choices that contribute to short- and long-term health.
-It means ensuring that you are eating foods that are rich in vital nutrients, rather than defaulting to junk foods, so that your whole body can operate at peak efficiency.
+It means ensuring that you are eating foods that are rich in vital nutrients, rather than defaulting to junk foods so that your whole body can operate at peak efficiency.
 The right mix can help you be healthier now and in the future.

-Developing healthy eating habits does not require you to sign up for a gimmicky health-food diet or lifestyle.
+Developing healthy eating habits does not require signing up for a gimmicky health-food diet or lifestyle.
 The simplest way to create a healthy eating style is by learning to make wise food choices that you can enjoy and be consistent with, one step at a time.
 Click here for more information about the U.S. Department of Agriculture’s ChooseMyPlate guidelines.

 Healthy Eating in College